-Prosecution witness Alan Keel, who works for Forensic Science Associates in California, said he found blood on a cotton ball and deposits he believed to be pus on another that matched the genetic profile of Clemens.
-He also said he found a handful of cells on a needle, which he attributed to Clemens.
+Alan Keel, a DNA expert for Forensic Science Associates in California and a prosecution witness, said he found blood on a cotton ball and material that he believed was puss on another cotton ball that matched the genetic profile of Clemens.
+He also said he had found a small number of cells on a needle that also matched Clemens.

-Keel said he was able to extract enough DNA from the waste, particularly the cotton balls, to establish a genetic profile matching that of Clemens.
+Keel said he was able to extract enough DNA from the waste to establish a genetic profile matching that of Clemens.

 "I would expect this profile to be unique to only one person that has ever lived on the planet," Keel said.